DATA MART

 What is a data mart?

-data mart is a smaller subsection of a data warehouse built specifically for a particular subject area, business function, or group of users.
+A data mart is a smaller subsection of a data warehouse built specifically for a particular subject area, business function, or group of users.
 The main idea is to provide a specific part of an organization with data that is the most relevant for their analytical needs.
 For example, the sales or finance teams can use a data mart containing sales information only to make quarterly or yearly reports and projections.
 Since data marts provide analytical capabilities for a restricted area of a data warehouse, they offer isolated security and isolated performance.

 Data mart vs data warehouse vs data lake vs OLAP cube